 - To join the Tax Specialist Programme you need at least a 2:2 Honours degree.
 Entry requirements for degree courses are 4-5 Highers.

-- The recruitment process for the programme has three stages: Stage 1 is an application form and some online tests; Stage 2 is an online analytical skills test and deductive reasoning test; Stage 3 is a one day assessment centre.
+- The recruitment process for the programme has three stages: Stage 1 is an application form and some online tests; Stage 2 you will be invited to undertake an online video interview where your answers to a series of pre-set questions will be recorded and evaluated by a trained assessor; Stage 3 is one day spent at an assessment centre.

 - Security checks are part of the selection process.
 You will be asked to declare any spent or unspent convictions and cautions.

 - Alternatively, you might become a tax inspector after gaining experience in a more junior executive post within Revenue and Customs, and working your way up.